tincore/lanterna/docs/tutorial/Tutorial02.md

             textGraphics.setBackgroundColor(TextColor.ANSI.BLACK);

 `putString(..)` exists in a couple of different flavors but it generally works by taking a string and outputting it somewhere in terminal window.
-Notice that it doesn't take the current position of the text cursor when doing this.
+Notice that it doesn't take the current point of the text cursor when doing this.

             textGraphics.putString(2, 1, "Lanterna Tutorial 2 - Press ESC to exit", SGR.BOLD);